matterstech/postgres-admin/README.md

 ### Add a function to the project

-Add a file with my_function-unpacked.sql into src/extension/sql/
+Add a file named my_function--unpackaged.sql into src/extension/sql/

 The function must be well documented using the command "ADD COMMENT"